For applications for Emergency Protection Orders, see Applications for Emergency Protection Orders Procedure.

 For cases which result in court proceedings, the information generated by the Assessment will be expected to form the central part of evidence that supports an application for a care or supervision order, and will include, as appropriate, primary evidence from the agencies involved.
 Additional parenting capability assessments (where there is a specific need for specialist expertise in order for a decision to be made as to threshold and the need for proceedings) should be commissioned at the pre-proceedings stage.

-- Family Group Conferences and the identification and assessment of family and friends placements, if appropriate (see Family and Friends Care Policy);
+- Family Group Conferences and the identification and assessment of family and friends placements, if appropriate (see Family and Friends Care Policy and Family Group Conferencing Procedure);

 - Legal Planning Meetings – see Legal Planning Meetings Procedure.